 I’ve watched almost too much college basketball in my life.
 Growing up in a Big Ten town gave me a somewhat limited perspective on professional sports.
 All that mattered from the months of November to April in East Lansing was the success of Tom Izzo’s Michigan State basketball machine.
 While I am willing to admit that Big Ten programs are cleaner compared to the more scandal-seared teams like Kentucky and UConn, I had a firsthand look at the temptations and distractions of big time college sports.
 I know people who applied to Michigan State just for the sports, and I saw games increasingly filled with bureaucratic student sections, overly aggressive fans, and distracting commercial sponsors.
 The intensity of the games was no longer just the result of the immense skill of the players; every matchup relied on the hype and commercialism that now dominates amateur sports.

-There is a wonderful exactitude to college basketball: every 35 seconds, a team is obligated to attempt a score, and if a team is losing at the end, it must score in precisely the amount of allotted time in order to win.
+There is a wonderful exactness to college basketball: every 35 seconds, a team is obligated to attempt a score, and if a team is losing at the end it must score in precisely that amount of allotted time in order to win.
 The competition in Friday’s game was sufficiently ardent, but there was also a strong sense that the game was simply a game, that regardless of whether or not a team met this standard of exactitude, everything was going to be just fine.
 Most fans were seated throughout the game, and a fair number were reading during the action.

 The game against Emory was only seen by a few hundred of us, but in many ways, that was the perfect number.
 Regardless of victory or loss, most Chicago students were off enjoying dinner, apartment gatherings, or maybe a little extra Wittgenstein.